 - The women selling tickets and serving the food are local activists for a non-profit organization

 - 100% of the revenue from ticket sales is donated to this organization, which benefits cancer patients

 reflections from DnA: this isn’t just a local summertime celebration; it’s a fundraiser for cancer patients.

-After 30 minutes, we made it to the front of the dinner line.
-By then, our 2 groups had merged into 1.
-A single plate of sardines was given to the grandmother.
-And then, one of the women behind the counter gave us the bad news: I’m sorry, but we’re out of food!
+After 30 minutes, we make it to the front of the dinner line.
+By then, our 2 groups have merged into 1.
+A single plate of sardines is given to the grandmother.
+And then, one of the women behind the counter delivers the bad news: I’m sorry, but we’re out of food!

 It’s 10:30pm.
-After the day’s emotional ups and downs and the long wait in line, we couldn’t help but laugh.
-The grandmother offered us the plate.
-We insisted: no, please!
-They insisted: yes!
+After the day’s emotional ups and downs and the long wait in line, we can do nothing but laugh.
+The grandmother offers us the plate.
+We insist: no, please!
+They insist: yes!
 You’re not leaving here without at least trying one!
-Our group ended up sharing the plate: 8 grilled sardines, between the 5 of us.
+Our group ends up sharing the plate: 8 grilled sardines, between 5 people.

-We moved on to the dessert line as the crowd began to thin out.
-Another 10 minutes of waiting, and we were rewarded with hot, fresh and delicious pršurate, a traditional Croatian specialty.
-Our night ended shortly thereafter.
-We said goodbye to our friends and headed home to reflect on this unexpected & incredibly impactful experience.
+We move on to the dessert line as the crowd begins to thin out.
+Another 10 minutes of waiting, and we’re rewarded with hot, fresh and delicious pršurate, a traditional Croatian specialty.

 The local fight against a global disease